DKFishy/sample-blog/README.md

 <h1>Sample-blog</h1>

 This is a small Laravel app made with CRUD in mind.
 It allows creation of posts and comments.
+Factory has been provided for seeding database with random content.
 At first it used Alpine.js, but it was replaced with Vue.
 Taillwind is used to provide basic styling, including light and dark mode.
 The current functionality is as follows: